manleenmavi/openhouse-ai-exercise-fewd/README.md

+## Branches Information

+### Main Branch
+The **main** branch represents the version of the application that has been submitted for review as part of the Front-End/Full-Stack Software Developer application at OpenHouse.AI.

+### Beta Branch (New Features)
+The **beta** branch contains ongoing development work, including additional features and enhancements, beyond the submitted version.
+Any new features or improvements will be developed and tested here.

+Please refer to the **main** branch the application review process, unless interested in code fixes.
+If you have any questions or need specific details about the submitted version, feel free to reach out for clarification.

 # OpenHouse.AI - Front End Web Development Coding Exercise
 This project is a coding exercise for front-end web development, using React, TypeScript, and Vite.